Back-End-Personal-Projects/Chuckles-Chai-Cafe/README.md

 ## Files
-customer.py: Contains the Customer class, which represents a customer of the coffee shop. coffee.py: Contains the Coffee class, which represents different types of coffee available. order.py: Contains the Order class, which represents an order placed by a customer. main.py: The entry point of the application to run the app.
+customer.py: Contains the Customer class, which represents a customer of the coffee shop.

+coffee.py: Contains the Coffee class, which represents different types of coffee available.

+order.py: Contains the Order class, which represents an order placed by a customer.

+main.py: The entry point of the application to run the app.

 ## Installation
-1.Clone the repository
+1. Clone the repository
-2.Install dependencies
+2. Install dependencies
-3.Create the necessary files
+3. Create the necessary files
-4.Create the tests directory with test files
+4. Create the tests directory with test files

 ## Running Tests
 Use pytest to run tests